plone/bobtemplates.plone/README.rst

 On creating a package you can choose from the following options.
 The default value is in [square brackets]:

-Create normal or nested package
-    Create a normal (collective.myaddon) or nested (collective.foo.myaddon) package?
-The default is calculated from the packagename.

-Namespace of the package
-    Should be something like 'plone' or 'collective'.
-The default is calculated from the packagename.

-Namespace of the package (part 2)
-    Should be something like 'app'.
-(Only for nested packages) The default is calculated from the packagename.

-Name of the package
-    Should be something like 'myaddon'.
-The default is calculated from the packagename.

 Author's name
     Should be something like 'John Smith'.